 - The Other Employees Are Similarly Situated

-The Defendant’s Caregivers and Companion Sitters were all subject to the Wage Scale by its very terms.
+The Defendant’s Caregivers and Companion Sitters were all subjects to the Wage Scale by its very terms.
 Thus, they are similarly situated for opt-in/collective action purposes.

 For example, in Church v.
 Consolidated Freightways, Inc., 137 F.R.D.
 294 (N.D.
 Cal.
-1991), the court held that a single decision, policy or plan was sufficient for all employees to constitute a Section 216(b) class.
+1991), the court held that a single decision, policy, or plan was sufficient for all employees to constitute a Section 216(b) class.
 Church, 137 F.R.D. at 306.
-The court noted that the strict class requirements of Rule 23 were not necessary in a Section 216(b) action.
+The court noted that the strict class requirements of Rule 23 were not necessary in Section 216(b) action.
 Id.
-The court held that the scope of a class is governed by whether the individuals were affected by a similar pay plan, regardless of whether the individuals worked different jobs, at different locations, and reported to different supervisors as follows:
+The court held that the scope of a class is governed by whether the individuals were affected by a similar payment plan, regardless of whether the individuals worked different jobs, at other locations, and reported to varying supervisors as follows: